-Vectoraster 3 review
+Vectoraster 3 full review

 How useful could a standalone tool that creates halftone images possibly be?
 The answer comes while using Vectoraster 3, as you experiment with a small yet highly configurable set of effects.
 Make no mistake – this is an application with narrow appeal.
 Professional graphic designers are the target market, though amateur photographers and web designers might get a bit of mileage from it too.

 Vectoraster takes bitmap images and re-renders them with vector lines or dots – the choice is yours.
 You can select several “point” types, from configurable shapes to editable text.
 The package analyses the light and shade in your image and replaces it with your chosen raster.
 The arrangement of points is up to you too.
 You can select random seeding, radial and grid settings.
 Colour, contrast and point shapes can all be edited.